OpenGamma/Strata/eclipse/README.md

 3. Install and Start Eclipse
  - Simply unzip the download into your preferred installation location
  - Start Eclipse, ensuring that you have a brand new workspace
- - Note that the OpenGamma Strata source code must NOT be located inside your Eclipse workspace
+ - Note that the Strata source code must NOT be located inside your Eclipse workspace

 4. Install the Eclipse preferences
  - Go to "File -> Import"